Walk INN - 16 Holywood Road, Belfast BT4 1NT

 Why you should donate to a food bank

-Food bank use has more than doubled in last six years, with more than 1.9 million people in UK applying for emergency food aid through organisation’s network of food banks in year up to March 31 2020.
-That’s compared to 913,000 in year before end of March 2013.
+Food bank use has more than doubled in the last six years, with more than 1.9 million people in the UK applying for emergency food aid through the organisation’s network of food banks in the year up to March 31 2020.
+That’s compared to 913,000 in the year before the end of March 2013.

-The UK’s biggest food aid network reported a 47 per cent rise in demfor food banks between April September 2020 gave out 1.2 million emergency food parcels in same time period.
+The UK’s biggest food aid network reported a 47 per cent rise in demand for food banks between April and September 2020 and gave out 1.2 million emergency food parcels in the same time period.

 How do food banks work?

-Food banks are grassroots services designed to help people in community who may be struggling to pay for food.
-Schools, churches community centres often set up collections for food banks or donation schemes so do big supermarkets charities, collecting essential items for people who can’t afford them.
+Food banks are grassroots services designed to help people in the community who may be struggling to pay for food.
+Schools, churches and community centres often set up collections for food banks or donation schemes and so do big supermarkets and charities, collecting essential items for people who can’t afford them.

 What can you donate to a food bank?

-It may have “food” in name but it’s not just things to eat drink you can donate to a food bank.
-They also give out packs of other essential items like toiletries, tampons, nappies baby food.
+It may have “food” in the name but it’s not just things to eat and drink you can donate to a food bank.
+They also give out packs of other essential items like toiletries, tampons, nappies and baby food.

 The main thing to bear in mind is that whatever you give may be stored for some time before it goes to those who need it.
-Avoid things like fresh fruit veg, fish, meat dairy products as it might go bad food bank is unlikely to accept it.
+Avoid things like fresh fruit and veg, fish, meat and dairy products as it might go bad and the food bank is unlikely to accept it.

 Do food banks need toiletries?

-When it comes to non-food items you can donate to a food bank, this can include deodorant, toilet paper, shower gel, shaving gel, shampoo, soap, toothbrushes, tooth paste, hwipes, sanitary towels tampons.
+When it comes to non-food items you can donate to a food bank, this can include deodorant, toilet paper, shower gel, shaving gel, shampoo, soap, toothbrushes, tooth paste, hand wipes, sanitary towels and tampons.

-Many also accept household items such as laundry powder or liquids washing up liquid, as well as baby supplies like nappies, baby wipes baby food.
+Many also accept household items such as laundry powder or liquids and washing up liquid, as well as baby supplies like nappies, baby wipes and baby food.

-It is worth remembering that luxury items many of us take for granted are out of question for people struggling to put food on table.
+It is worth remembering that luxury items many of us take for granted are out of the question for people struggling to put food on the table.

-You can also play a big part in helping people less fortunate than yourself get items they need.
-Hosting a collection at your school, church or business can bring people together, raise awareness do a good deed all at same time.
+You can also play a big part in helping people less fortunate than yourself get the items they need.
+Hosting a collection at your school, church or business can bring people together, raise awareness and do a good deed all at the same time.

 Walk INN Food Bank

-We are here to help Homeless Families in Crisis
+We are here to help the Homeless and Families in Crisis

 PROJECT FUNDRAISING